surosh-khaliqi/it-infrastructure-portfolio-lab/phase1-network/02-build-log.md

 ## 5. Validation

-Executed in order, starting/stopping VMs per test to manage the host's memory ceiling (see Issue 12).
+Tests were run in order.
+Some validation was completed with only the VMs required for that test powered on because of the 16 GB host limit (see Issue 12).

 #### Test 1 — Local gateway reachability